rianadon/Cosmos-Keyboards/docs/docs/contributing.md

 9. This button will be replaced with a new button to create a Pull Request with your changes.
 Write up what work you've done, and we'll discuss the changes in the comments section in the Pull Request!

+   When you create the Pull Request, the Vercel bot will deploy a preview of the entire Cosmos website, with your changes applied.
+You don't have install any additional software to preview your changes; it's all managed in the cloud. ☁️

 ## Contributing Guides

 ### Contributing Parts